-This motherboard uses only Dual Inline Memory Modules (DIMMs).
-Four sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM).
+Only Dual Inline Memory Modules (DIMM) can be used with this motherboard.
+Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of either 8, 16, 32, 64, 128MB, or 256MB.
 One side (with memory chips) of the DIMM takes up one row on the motherboard.

-To utilize the chipset's Error Checking and Correction (ECC) feature, you must use a DIMM module with 9 chips per side (standard 8 chips/side + 1 ECC chip) and make the proper settings through "Chipset Features Setup" in BIOS setup.
+To utilize the chipset's Error Checking and Correction (ECC) feature, you must use a DIMM module with 9 chips per side (standard 8 chips/side + 1 parity chip) and make the proper settings in the BIOS Chipset Features Setup of BIOS SOFTWARE.

-Memory speed setup is recommended through SDRAM Configuration under "Chipset Features Setup" in BIOS setup.
+IMPORTANT: Memory speed setup is required through "Auto Configuration" in BIOS Chipset Setup of the BIOS SOFTWARE.